To make an invoice, you need all the information relevant to the payment the invoice is for.

-Below we have an example of an invoice made with Bookipi Invoice.
+Below we have a sample of an invoice made with Bookipi Invoice.

-At the top of the invoice, we have the logo and the seller’s information, including their business name, registered identification number, phone number, email and address.
+- At the top of the invoice, you can include your business logo and business details including business name, registered identification number, phone number, email and address.

-In this invoice, there is also a signature section for the buyer and seller to sign, saying they agree to the terms and conditions of this invoice and that they agree that the services listed are correct.
+- You can also add a signature section for the buyer and seller to sign.
+This acknowledges that both parties agree to the terms and conditions of the invoice and that it’s a correct representation of the transaction.

-What can I use to make an invoice?
+What can I use to make a business invoice?

 There are a few different tools that you can use to make an invoice, depending on the complexity of your invoice and your price range.

-If you already have a Microsoft subscription, you can use Word or Excel to create an invoice.
-Similarly, if you are a G Suite user, you could use Google Docs or Google Sheets.
-Both Microsoft and G Suite have a range of pre-made templates for different types of invoices with different designs.
-These can be a good solution if you have simple invoice needs or you only send invoices occasionally.
+You can use a free invoice template to make invoices in Microsoft Word or Excel.
+Similarly, if you are a Google Suite user, you could use Google Docs or Google Sheets to create invoices.
+Using invoice templates can be a good solution if you have simple invoice needs or if you only send invoices occasionally.

-If your invoices are a bit more complex, you send them regularly or you want them to look a bit more professional, it can be a good idea to use invoicing software.
+If your invoices are a bit more complex, you send them regularly or you want them to look a bit more professional, it can be a good idea to use invoicing software like Bookipi.
 Invoicing software is available on desktop and mobile devices.
-It can also range in price from free, like Bookipi, to paid options.

-What is the best way to make an invoice?
+What are the best ways to make a business invoice?

 The best way to depends on your business.
 Factors that can impact the best invoicing option for you include your budget, the size of your business, the frequency that you invoice and the amount of time you commit to invoicing.